jdeolive/suite-old/docs/usermanual/source/installation/aws/index.rst

       *Viewing your list of AMIs*

 #.
 You will need the AMI ID given to you when you registered.
-Enter the AMI ID in the box, and then select :guilabel:`Public Images` in the select box.
+Change the select box titled :guilabel:`Viewing` to read :guilabel:`All Public Images`.
+Then enter your AMI ID in the box.
 You should see an OpenGeo AMI show up in the list.

    .. note:: If you did not register, or never received an email with your AMI ID, please email inquiry@opengeo.org.